oodyb/portfolio/README.md

 ## My Portfolio

-### A place where I share my personality, experiences, projects, and thoughts!
+### A place where I share my experiences, projects, and thoughts!

 ```bash